weterpoo/IlliniStudent/backend/backend ReadMe.md

     2. Python 2.7.x

 # Installing all of the packages
   <p>Before we start: this is assuming you have Linux distro.
-  <p>Specific steps may be different if you have Windows or Mac OS.
-  <p>(Though most of everything should work on Mac except for apt-get)
+Specific steps may be different if you have Windows or Mac OS.
+(Though most of everything should work on Mac except for apt-get)

   1. Python 2.7.x is easy to install.
 Go to the python website

   2. Install pip